What is Med Peds?

 - Get involved with the Med-Peds interest group.
 They hold activities to help students learn about Med-Peds training and offer access to residents and faculty.

 - Curriculum: Because Med-Peds training is essentially condensed from 6 to 4 years, the ACGME has fairly stringent curriculum guidelines to be followed by residency programs.
 As such, curricula do not vary much between programs with regard to the number of months spent on wards, in ICUs, and in the ambulatory care setting.
 However, what may vary between programs are the structure of ambulatory months (e.g., sporadic 4 week blocks vs. multiple consecutive blocks of ambulatory medicine), possibility of second ½ day of clinic during upper level years in certain programs, whether there are combined Med-Peds electives and/or clinics, and whether there is a transitional care curriculum or transitional care clinic.
 When viewing programs, consider those that structure their curriculum in a way that is conducive to achieving your own personal career goals.
 For example, if you are interested in primary care: Are the residents well prepared for outpatient medicine?
 Do they have a primary care curriculum?
 How much time is spent on units vs. in clinic?
 If you are interested in subspecialty, you will want to ask yourself whether the program has adequate subspecialty training.
 Look at the careers chosen by the program’s graduates – does the program prepare residents well for the path you would like to take?
-Also note that some programs are beginning to develop specific tracks for residents interested in primary care, subspecialty, global/public health, advocacy/policy, research, and even business.
+Also note that some programs are beginning to develop specific tracks for residents interested in primary care, subspecialty, global/public health, advocacy/policy, medical education, research, and even business.
 The opportunities available through these tracks can vary greatly between programs, and if interested in a special track, be sure to ask about it when you interview.

 - Residents/Faculty: Many people cite the folks they would be working with as the deciding factor in which residency they chose.
 What type of people does this residency attract?
 What are the dynamics among residents and between residents and faculty?
 Are all subspecialties represented, especially in Pediatrics?
 Are the residents happy?
 Do they appear overworked?
 Do they spend any time together outside of the hospital?
 Have many people dropped out of the program, and if so, why?
 Do people stay to be on faculty upon completion of their residency?
 Can you picture yourself there?
 How well do Med-Peds residents blend into the categorical programs?
 What are the demographics of residents in terms of relationship status: single, married, engaged/serious relationships?